 Quick Summary

-- The farmer's carry is an exercise that involves walking while carrying weights in each hand.
+• The farmer's carry workout is a functional exercise that enhances total body strength, stability, and muscle endurance by walking with weights in each hand.

-- It targets various muscle groups, including the grip, core, upper back, and lower body, leading to improved strength and muscle development.
+• It targets multiple muscle groups, including grip, core, upper back, and lower body, leading to improved strength and muscle development.

 How to Do Farmer’s Carry